Exo-Engine/ExoEngine-experimental/README.md

 # ExoEngine
-Designed for Windows and Linux (not for macOS). x64 arch only.
+Designed for Windows and Linux. x64 arch only.

 **TO-DO**